chaosteil/doist/README.md

 # todoist CLI Client

-A todoist API CLI client written in Rust.
+An unofficial [todoist](https://todoist.com/) API CLI client written in Rust.

 ## About

-This is a todoist CLI that focuses on being easy to use.
-It is currently not feature complete, but covers some basic common use-cases and I add more as we go along.
+This is an unofficial todoist CLI that focuses on being easy to use.
+It is currently not feature complete, but covers some basic common use-cases and adds more as we go along.

 ## Installation